kopytovskiy/companero-bot/README.md

 * **Free**.
 Compañero is completely free and open-source.
 * **Cross-plarform**.
 Use it on any device where Telegram is installed.
 * **Simplicity**.
 Request a ride just in several clicks and all drivers near-by will recieve it.
+* **Price calculation**.
+You can always rely on our price calculations or set your own price, even request a free ride!

 ## How It Works
 1. You set up a profile and choose a role (driver or passenger).